mefengl/vscode-i-dont-care-about-commit-message/README.md

 ## Todos 🎏

 - Add more context to the prompt when the change itself is too small ✅
+- Add a much easier way to regret the commit and redo it with human guidance

 ## Development